csci265-team/HiddenFrame/documentation/proof-of-concept.md

 3. Challenges Identified:
 	- Load Times: The UI responsiveness is satisfactory in most cases, but load times for displaying images might need optimization in the final implementation.
+    - Embedding and displaying a message with 4-channel images might not work correctly and need to be optimized in the final implementation.

 ### 4.2.
 Assessment of Backend
 Jeremy